GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-quick-reference/index.md

 {% Aside 'important' %}

 Extension service workers can use both web APIs and Chrome APIs, with a few exceptions.
-For more information, see [Service Workers events](tbd)
+For more information, see [Service Workers events](tbd).

 {% endAside %}